drilorin/brew_notes/README.md

 ```
 Under the mash inlay: 6l of water
 14.5 litres = 14 cm from the top of the inlay
-16.5 litres = 11.5 cm from the top
+16 litres = 12 cm from the top

 Normal 10 litre brew:

-Mashing - 16.5 litres
+Mashing - 16 litres
-Boiling ~ 16 litres
-Goal - 11 litres ~ 18 cm from top
 ```

 | Litres | CM from top |